Support Theorem for the Light Ray Transform on Minkowski Spaces: Introduction

 The main novelty of our work is that $Lf$ is known only over an open set of light-like lines, $\Gamma$, on the Minkowski time-space $\R^{1+n}$ (the Incomplete data case).
-Our results can be considered as a Helgason's type support theorems.
+Our results can be considered as a Helgason's type support theorem.
 The global invertibility (injectivity) of the operator $L$ (the Complete data case) up to potential fields is already established, see for example \cite{10, 50}.

-We generalize the method used in \cite{39} to study the stable recovery of the analytic wave front set of vector field $f$ instead of functions, and prove the support theorems in the Minkowski time-space $\R^{1+n}$.
-For our purpose, we apply the analytic stationary phase approach by Sj\"ostrand \cite{38} already used by the Stefanov \cite{39} and Uhlmann in \cite{44} (see also \cite{11, 22, 23}), to prove our results.
+We generalize the method used in \cite{39} to study the stable recovery of the analytic wave front set of vector field $f$ instead of functions, and prove a support theorem in the Minkowski time-space $\R^{1+n}$.
+To prove our results, we apply the analytic stationary phase approach by Sj\"ostrand \cite{38} already used by the Stefanov \cite{39} and Uhlmann in \cite{44}, see also \cite{11, 22, 23}.

 This paper is organized as follow: Section one is an introduction.
 In section two we state some definitions and our main result.
 Fourier analysis of the light-ray transform $L$ in the Minkowski time-space $\R^{1+n}$ is studied in section three.
 In section four, we first introduce the notion of Analytic Wave Front Set of a vector-valued distribution $f$.
-We then consider the partial data and apply analytic microlocal analysis argument and stationary phase method to recover the analytic wave front of vector field $f$.
+We then consider the partial data and apply analytic microlocal analysis argument and stationary phase method to recover the analytic wave front set of vector field $f$.
 In section five, we state an analytic continuation result and we prove our main theorem.
 Our examples in the last section illustrate how our results imply the inverse recovery of a smooth potential field for the hyperbolic Dirichlet-to-Neumann map.

-\section{Main Result}
+\section{Main result}

 We first state some definitions and a proposition which are necessary for our main result.

 \begin{definition} We call a vector $u = (u_0 ,u^\prime)$ space-like if $|u_0| < |u^\prime|$.
 Vectors with $|u_0| > |u^\prime|$ are called time-like.
 Light-like vectors are those for which we have $|u_0| = |u^\prime|$. \end{definition}